MohitIndoriya/eqaim-assignment/README.md

 # eqaim-assignment
 # #step1
-To start express server the project first go into server and hit the command npm i npm start
+To start express server  first go into server and hit the command npm i npm start
 # # step2